atimpone/aws-foundation-journey/1-dev-environments/2-2-create-master-aws-account.md

 This step should take about 20 minutes.

-## Introduction to AWS Accounts
+## Benefits of Using Multiple AWS Accounts

 AWS accounts are coarse grained resource containers that help you isolate and secure different collections of cloud resources and data.
 Use of multiple AWS accounts can make your use of cloud more secure by providing clear ownership and control boundaries and lowering the blast radius of any particular set of cloud resources.

-An AWS best practice is for customers to establish multiple AWS accounts for different purposes.
-In support of your initial need for development environments, through this guide you will create an initial set of foundation AWS accounts and development team-specific AWS accounts.
-Before you promote the initial set of either application or data services to formal test and production stages of the lifecycle, you will eventually create a series of test and production AWS accounts to isolate the formal test and production environments from development environments.
+In support of your initial need for development environments, this guide leads you through the process to create an initial set of foundation AWS accounts and development team-specific AWS accounts.
+In the future, you will create a series of test and production AWS accounts to isolate the formal test and production environments from development environments.

-Over the course of your cloud adoption journey, you will likely end up with a number of accounts ranging from perhaps 10 to hundreds depending on the size of your application and data services portfolio and the granularity by which you choose to isolate the associated cloud resources and data across the software development lifecycle (SDLC).
+Over the course of your cloud adoption journey, you will likely end up with a number of accounts ranging from a dozen or so to hundreds depending on the size of your application and data services portfolio and the granularity by which you choose to isolate the associated cloud resources and data across your organization and across the software development lifecycle (SDLC).

 ## Starting With a New Master AWS Account